Robert Ley: Postwar: arrest and suicide

 As Nazi Germany collapsed in early 1945, Ley was among the government figures who remained fanatically loyal to Hitler.
 He last saw Hitler on 20 April 1945, Hitler's birthday, in the Führerbunker in central Berlin.
 The next day he left for southern Bavaria, in the expectation that Hitler would make his last stand in the "National Redoubt" in the alpine areas.
 When Hitler refused to leave Berlin, Ley was effectively unemployed.

 On 16 May he was captured by American paratroopers of the 101st Airborne Division in a shoemaker's house in the village of Schleching.
-Ley told them he was "Dr Ernst Distelmeyer," but he was identified by Franz Xaver Schwarz, the treasurer of the Nazi Party and a long-time enemy.
+Ley told them he was "Dr Ernst Distelmeyer", but he was identified by Franz Xaver Schwarz, the treasurer of the Nazi Party and a long-time enemy.
 After his arrest, he declared: "You can torture or beat me or impale me on a stake.
 But I will never doubt the greater deeds of Hitler."

-At the Nuremberg Trials, Ley was indicted under Count One ("The Common Plan or Conspiracy to wage an aggressive war in violation of international law or treaties"), Count Three (War Crimes, including among other things "mistreatment of prisoners of war or civilian populations") and Count Four ("Crimes Against Humanity – murder, extermination, enslavement of civilian populations, persecution on the basis of racial, religious or political grounds").
+At the Nuremberg trials, Ley was indicted under Count One ("The Common Plan or Conspiracy to wage an aggressive war in violation of international law or treaties"), Count Three (War Crimes, including among other things "mistreatment of prisoners of war or civilian populations") and Count Four ("Crimes Against Humanity – murder, extermination, enslavement of civilian populations, persecution on the basis of racial, religious or political grounds").
 Ley was apparently indignant at being regarded as a war criminal, telling the American psychiatrist Douglas Kelley and psychologist Gustave Gilbert who had seen and tested him in prison: "Stand us against a wall and shoot us, well and good, you are victors.
 But why should I be brought before a Tribunal like a c-c-c- ...
-I can't even get the word out!".
+I can't even get the word out!"

 On 24 October, three days after receiving the indictment, Ley strangled himself to death in his prison cell using a noose made by tearing a towel into strips, fastened to the toilet pipe.
 The Chief Medical Office of the Military Tribunal, Lt.
 Col Rene Juchli, made a report to Major General William J. Donovan regarding the effect the suicide had on other prisoners, stating "It appears to be the unanimous consensus of opinion among the witnesses that no bereavement was indicated over the self-inflicted death of the late Dr. Ley."

+Ley was the first, and one of only two of the 22 high-ranking Nazi leaders at Nuremberg to commit suicide, Hermann Göring being the other.

+Psychiatrist Douglas Kelley believed that Ley's erratic behavior was likely a result of organic brain damage, perhaps from his 1917 airplane crash.
+Kelley sent Ley's brain back to Washington, D.C. to be examined and the examination reported a "long-standing degenerative process of the frontal lobe", which seemed to corroborate Kelley's belief.
+However, a second examination two years later produced no clear findings.